 When I saw this, I thought again of “feith” being right next to the words, “In God We Trust.”
 I felt God lovingly remind me that our faith, our trust, needs to be solely in Him and not in our own capacity to believe.
 Sometimes, we can mistakenly feel that faith is something we must work up, that it’s all on us.
 “I need to think right, feel right, work up a powerful attitude on my own.”

-I felt God say, “Instead of looking to yourself, hold onto my record of faithfulness.
+God seemed to say, “Instead of looking to yourself, hold onto my record of faithfulness.
 Remember who I am.
 Remember what I have done.
 Watch what I am about to do.”
 When we’re trying, perhaps struggling to have more faith, to trust God, here are three thoughts that I think will encourage you and I hope will stir your hope:

-1. Deeper Faith Comes From Thinking About God’s Heart and Character
+1. Deeper Faith Comes From Thinking of God’s Heart and Character

 “He who promised is faithful.”